My Brother is My Life

-As we commemorate St Anthony this Sunday, I thought it worthwhile to look at just one of these sayings.
-All 38 sayings can easily be found online, however, and I encourage you to read them all periodically.
+As we commemorated St Anthony this past week I thought it worthwhile to look at one of his sayings:

 How often do we think of our brothers and sisters as if our survival depended upon them - “our life and our death is with our neighbor”?
 We are much more likely to think of them as, at best, companions or fellow travelers, but more commonly as obligations and duties to which we must attend.
 Perhaps a few of us have been in situations such as warfare where your life truly depends upon the man on your right or left to “have your back”.
 But most of us, particularly today, live our lives as individuals and see our relationships with others as a sort of social contract entered into to promote social well-being.
 In this context, St Anthony's saying is jarring in its simplicity and in the power it has to shake us from the lie of individualism with its delusion of independence.